-The most important sectors of Ireland’s economy in 2014 were industry (22.4 %), public administration, defence, education, human health and social work activities (17.5 %) and wholesale and retail trade, transport, accommodation and food service activities (15.5 %).
+The most important sectors of Ireland’s economy in 2018 were industry (36.5%), information and communication (12.1%) and wholesale and retail trade, transport, accommodation and food service activities (11.7%) and public administration, defence, education, human health and social work activities (10.5%).

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Irish government, depending on the policy area being addressed.